-As defined by the TWDB, an FME is a proposed flood study of a specific, flood prone area that is needed to assess flood risk.
-These flood prone areas require technical studies to better quantify flood risk or to update outdated flood risk information.
+As defined by the TWDB, an FME is a proposed flood study of a specific, flood-prone area that is needed to assess flood risk.
+These flood-prone areas require technical studies to better quantify flood risk or to update outdated flood risk information.
 The UCRFPG has recommended FMEs that they determined are most likely to result in identification of potentially feasible FMSs and FMPs that would, at a minimum, identify and investigate one solution to mitigate for flood events associated with a 1 percent annual chance flood event and that support specific the UCRFPG flood mitigation and/or floodplain management goals.
-Figure 5-5Figure 5-5 depicts the recommended flood management evaluations.